 Children stay with their parents through the Children’s Moment shortly into the 10:30 am service (9:30 am in summer), after which the children leave for Sunday school in the education building (across the courtyard from the church).
 For more information, see Sunday School.
 During the 9:00 am service, preschool children may go to the nursery, located in the education building, and older children stay with their parents.
 There are child-friendly packets available in the entry to the church.
 The packets will help keep the child busy during the service.

 Middle school youth (6th – 8th grade) meet in the fellowship hall in the education building for confirmation and discipleship training following the passing of the peace at the 10:30 am service.

 High school youth meet in the youth room, which is behind the church, following the passing of the peace at the 10:30 am service.

 Most wear what they wear to work or school.
 Some dress up a bit, some are more casual.
 We encourage you to come however you are comfortable.

 What's the difference between the Sunday services?

 The main difference is the hour people prefer to arrive, 9:00 or 10:30 am, and whether they have children in Sunday school, which is at 10:30 am.
 Childcare is available during both services.
-On the first Sunday of the month, the service is more informal, with guitar.
 For more information, see Worship Options.

 What goes on between and after services?